Access Self Storage Blog

 Moving to another city, state, or region for a new job means you’ll have plenty on your plate in the coming months.
 Besides the usual moving to-dos—utilities, school districts, storage units, etc.—myriad career-related concerns will complete for your attention.
 Prioritizing can be tricky, but securing a job ASAP will make the rest of the move less stressful.

 We hope our job hunting tips help make finding a position as painless as possible—whether it’s a temporary fix or your dream job.
 Once you’ve found your new job, it’s time to tackle the day-to-day stuff.
-At Access Self Storage, we offer a convenient, online storage rental process for our storage units in Plainfield, NJ, and other cities.
-Contact our facility with questions, or reserve a unit online from wherever you are so you’re ready to start storing once you relocate.
+At Access Self Storage, we offer a convenient, online storage rental process for our storage units.
+Contact one of our facilities with questions, or reserve a unit online from wherever you are so you’re ready to start storing once you relocate.

 Other Articles for You